-Brenner, Harjes and Kroner (1996) stress the importance of unexpected information shocks in interest rate volatility modeling.
-We utilise the information shock created by announcements of unexpected movements of macro-economic variables to better explain daily interest rate volatility movements.
+Brenner et al. (1996) stress the importance of unexpected information shocks in interest rate volatility modeling.
+We utilize the information shock created by announcements of unexpected movements of macroeconomic variables to better explain daily-interest-rate volatility movements.
 The announcement news effects were constructed as daily news variables in each macroeconomic variable and were used as exogenous variables to help explain movements of conditional means and variances on the days of announcements.
-The Australian and US news variables were defined as the percentage differential of the announced figures for the current account deficit, inflation rate, GDP growth rate, unemployment rate and retail sales growth rate from their Money Market Services median market survey expectations.
+The Australian and US news variables were defined as the percentage differential of the announced figures for the CAD, inflation rate, GDP growth rate, UE, and RET rate from their Money Market Services median market survey expectations.
 Also included is an announcement dummy variable that takes the value of one on days with any of the five announcements and zero otherwise.
-This aims to pick up the possible difference in the average first and second moments of interest rate changes arising from the information release and due to announcement risk premia (see Jones, Lamont and Lumsdaine, 1998; and Fleming and Remolona, 1999).
+This aims to pick up the possible difference in the average of the first and second moments of interest rate changes arising from the information release and due to announcement risk premia (see Jones et al. 1998; Fleming and Remolona, 1999).
 Both the Australian and the US announcement dummies are included in the respective mean and variance equations.

-Lastly, we examine the possible effects of announced changes in monetary policy stance in each country as measured by announced changes in the instrument interest rate (the federal funds target rate in the U.S. and the overnight cash target rate in Australia).
+Lastly, we examine the possible effects of announced changes in the monetary policy stance in each country as measured by announced changes in the instrument interest rate (the federal funds target rate in the US and the overnight cash target rate in Australia).
 As the monetary authorities in both countries publicly announce target changes in the instrument interest rate, the effects of the monetary policy change will quickly feed through the term structure of interest rates.
-We model this by including the series of the U.S. federal funds target rate changes (the Australian overnight cash target rate changes) as an exogenous variable in the U.S. (Australian) interest rate changes.
-The bivariate model to be estimated is as below:
+We model this by including the series of the US federal funds target rate changes (the Australian overnight cash target rate changes) as an exogenous variable in the US (Australian) interest rate changes.
+The bivariate model to be estimated is as given below.